Florian-Konrad/uja_faultzones/README.md

   <br>
   uja_faultzones
   <br>
-  A parametric investigation tool for fault zones
+  A parametric investigation tool for fault zones and their effect on well productivity
   <br>
 </h1>

-<h4 align="center">Reduced Basis Model for a single fault zone inside a porous aquifer - trained on parameter ranges for the Upper Jurassic aquifer of the Northern Alpine Foreland Basin in Souther Germany</h4>
+<h4 align="center">Reduced Basis Model for a single inclined fault zone with a vertical well in the center of a porous aquifer - trained on parameter ranges for the Upper Jurassic aquifer of the Northern Alpine Foreland Basin in Souther Germany</h4>

 <p align="center">
   <a href="LICENSE">